Mark Jackson (footballer, born 1977): Central Coast Mariners

 On 27 September 2023, Jackson was announced as the new coach of reigning A-League champions, Central Coast Mariners, ahead of their title defence.
-In his first season at the helm, Jackson won the 2023-24 AFC Cup and 2023–24 A-League premiership for finishing top of the table during the regular season.
+In his first season at the helm, Jackson steer the club to a successful treble in which they won the 2023–24 AFC Cup and 2023–24 A-League premiership for finishing top of the table during the regular season.

 On 25 May 2024, Jackson's squad defeated Melbourne Victory 3–1 at extra time in the 2024 A-League Men Grand Final to become back-to-back champions.
 Before the game, Jackson was also awarded the Isuzu UTE A-League Coach of the Year award.

 Jackson's second season in charge of the Mariners was more of a struggle, as Jackson was faced with a significant reduction of funding for the club.
-The team finished 10th out of 13 teams in the 2024-25 season.
-Jackson departed the Mariners before the beginning of the 2025-26 season, to pursue an overseas coaching opportunity.
+The team finished 10th out of 13 teams in the 2024–25 season.
+Jackson departed the Mariners before the beginning of the 2025–26 season, to pursue an overseas coaching opportunity.

 Buriram United

 In October 2025, Jackson was appointed manager of reigning Thai League 1 Champions Buriram United.
+Jackson than guided Buriram United to win a treble in which they won the 2025–26 Thai League 1 title, 2025–26 Thai FA Cup and the 2025–26 ASEAN Club Championship.
+However, on 5 September 2026, Jackson resigned as the club head coach right before the start of the 2026–27 Thai League 1 season.

+Lion City Sailors

+On 9 September 2026, Jackson was recruited by Singapore Premier League club Lion City Sailors as their head coach.